-- Part Two: Why using newswire services harm your brand (coming soon).
-In the next part we analyze what exactly is the problem with newswires and how they hurt your brand.
+- Part Two: Why using newswire services harm your brand.
+In part two we analyze what exactly is the problem with newswires and how they hurt your brand.

 - Part Three: The solution is to become a branded publisher (coming soon).
 Lastly we shouldn't just tell you what's broken about newswires without giving a viable alternative, which is becoming a branded publisher to distribute your news instead.